cartesi/honeypot/README.md

 export RPC_URL=<https://your.rpc.gateway>
 ```

-For example, to deploy on the Sepolia testnet using an Alchemy RPC node, you could execute:
+For example, to deploy to the Sepolia testnet using an Alchemy RPC node, you could execute:

 ```shell
 export MNEMONIC=<user sequence of twelve words>